Date of Incorporation :April,07,1989

 Legal & Insurance Div.

-Responsible for insurance affairs, contracts examinations, legal consultation and litigation.
+Responsible for aviation insurance affairs, contracts review, legal consultation, litigation and non-contentious matters.

 Public Relations Div.

 Responsible for advertising, planning PR activities and corporate image marketing.

 Responsible for human resources management, recruiting, execution of general training programs, employee assistance and care, and union affairs.

 Responsible for the building maintenance, dormitory operations, receptions for visiting, employee cafeteria operations and so on.

 Responsible for arranging employee’s regular health examinations, health promotion, disease prevention, medical consultation and general medical treatments.

 Responsible for financial reports, stocks and tax processing, funding management, recording and auditing operation revenue, providing operating analysis data and so on.